dhandyjoe/dhandyjoe/README.md

 - 👋 Hi, Welcome to my project
-- 👀 I’m interested in Android Developer
+- 👀 I’m interested in Android Developer - Native
 - 🌱 I'm a student at Satya Wacana Christian University
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :